 This is one of the children of Anna, a housewife who lives in Belén, Peru.
 Her home is made of corrugated metal and plywood donated by family members and friends.

 Many of the family’s possessions are donations, gifts, or salvaged materials.
 Anna's husband, Jacob, works as a laborer, earning a low, inconsistent wage.
 He earns enough for food, clothing and a few household items but not much else.

 Belén sits along the Itaya river.
 When the water rises, it signals the beginning of mosquito season.
 Anna struggles to sleep in the evening because of the constant biting and fear that her children might get sick from dengue fever.
-Her oldest daughter had hemorrhagic dengue fever last year -- nurses at the local health clinic recommended lighting mosquito coils underneath her children’s bed and cleaning the floor with bleach and petrol.
+When her oldest daughter had hemorrhagic dengue fever -- nurses at the local health clinic recommended lighting mosquito coils underneath her children’s bed and cleaning the floor with bleach and petrol.